I often get asked: “Is doing physical activity enough, or do I need a structured fitness program to get in shape?”

 It is the intensity of the task being performed that will determine the health benefits that you will gain from the activity.

 Look out for these four physical fitness components, and you’ll understand why exercising is just as important as being physically active:

 Although it is possible to address all of these fitness components with a physically active lifestyle, an exercise program can help you achieve even greater benefits.

-The key to living a healthy, active lifestyle is to take it one day at a time and try to choose activities that you thoroughly enjoy.
-Over time, you can increase intensity and, perhaps, the duration.
-Remember that your body is unique and understanding your health needs (rather than your neighbors’ needs) will keep you on the right track toward a healthy lifestyle.
+The key to living a healthy, active lifestyle is to take it one day at a time.
+And try to choose activities that you thoroughly enjoy.
+Over time, you can increase intensity and perhaps the duration.
+Remember that your body is unique, and understanding your health needs (not your neighbor’s needs) will keep you on the right track toward a healthy lifestyle.